camarsha/sauce/docs/source/intro.rst

 .. code-block:: python

-   run = sauce.Run("h5-filename.h5")
+   run = sauce.Run("filename.parquet")

-Usually, this will take a little bit, but even for large files (:math:`> 2` GB) load times should be less than a minute or two.
-Once you have the :code:`run` object you have all of the hits recorded by the DAQ and they have been time-ordered in a pandas DataFrame.
+Once you have the :code:`run` object you have all of the hits recorded by the DAQ and they have been time-ordered in a polars DataFrame.
-If you care to look at this information, you can access it under :code:`run.df`:.
+If you care to look at this information, you can access it under :code:`run.data`.

 Make A Detector
 ===============

 The heart of *sauce* is the :code:`sauce.Detector` class.
-The intention is to put just a bit of wrapping around pandas DataFrame's to make common tasks as painless as possible.
+The intention is to put just a bit of wrapping around polars to make common tasks as painless as possible.
 An instance of :code:`Detector` can be histogrammed, gated on, and calibrated with its methods.
 Nearly every other class or function in *sauce* is designed to work on :code:`Detector` objects and many return new :code:`Detector` objects.

 So with the :code:`Run` object in hand from the last section, we can start making detectors:

 .. code-block:: python

-   run = sauce.Run("h5-filename.h5") # create an instance of Run that holds the data you care about det = sauce.Detector(0, 0, 10, "my_det") # We need the crate, module, channel, and name of the detector. det.find_events(run) # This pulls all of the hits in the specified crate, module, channel and puts them into det.data
+   run = sauce.Run("filename.parquet") # create an instance of Run that holds the data you care about det = sauce.Detector("my_det") # Detectors need names. det.find_hits(run, channel=channel) # This pulls all of the hits that have a given channel number.

-The underlying DataFrame can be accessed using :code:`__getitem()`, so if we want to return the energy column we would just write
+The underlying DataFrame can be accessed using :code:`__getitem()`, so if we want to return the "adc" column we would just write
-:code:`det["energy"]`.
+:code:`det["adc"]`.
 Histogramming of a :code:`Detector` can be done at anytime:

 .. code-block:: python